rabutler-usbr/crssplot/doc/README.md

 1. Combine with previous month data (at least for EOCY data)
 1. Create figures/tables
   1. provide numbers behind figures, where necessary
+1. Convert May_SysTableFull2016_2026.csv to excel file
+1. create results PPT

 ### The Conditions Leading to A Shortage in 2016
 Uses MTOM results to develop this figure.
 See CRSS_DIR/MTOM/FirstYearCond/XXX.xlsx for example.